Did you know that 20.4% of all emails either go undelivered or unread?

-You need to categorise your subscribers using demographic or behavioural factors and then send them emails that are relevant to them.
-According to an Econsultancy study, advanced segmentation is a focus area for 47% of marketers and behavioural targeting is for 39%.
+You need to categorize your subscribers using demographic or behavioral factors and then send them emails that are relevant to them.
+According to an Econsultancy study, advanced segmentation is a focus area for 47% of marketers and behavioral targeting is for 39%.

 9. Use Re-Engagement Emails to Get Your Customers Back